plumj-am/charfreq-rs/README.md

 ### Run
 ```
-Usage: charfreq [OPTIONS]
+Usage: charfreq [OPTIONS] --dir <REPO_PATH>

 Options:
   -d, --dir <REPO_PATH>            Path to the repository
   -t, --top <TOP>                  Number of top characters to display [default: 20]
   -s, --show-spaces                Include spaces and whitespace characters in the output
   -e, --exclude-letters            Exclude all letters (A-Z, a-z) from the output
   -c, --csv                        Save results as CSV in the current working directory
-  -v, --verbose          Show files with errors during the scan
+  -v, --verbose                    Show files with errors during the scan (usually invalid file types)
+  -i, --ignore <IGNORE_FILETYPES>  Additional filetypes to ignore (comma-separated or once for each filetype)
+  -I, --ignore-dir <IGNORE_DIRS>   Additional directories to ignore (comma-separated or once for each directory)
   -h, --help                       Print help
 ```

 Example:
 ```
 $ ./charfreq-rs -d ~/projects/charfreq-rs --top 5 --exclude-letters
 ```
 Will show the top 5 non-alphabetic characters in a codebase.

->[!NOTE]
+> [!NOTE]
-> Many filetypes (e.g. `.exe`, `.mp3`) and directories
+> Many filetypes (e.g. `.exe`, `.mp3`) and directories (e.g.`node_modules/`,
-> (e.g.`node_modules/`, `.idea/`) are ignored by default.
-At this time, there are
+> `.idea/`) are ignored by default.

-> no CLI options to adjust this, they must be added manually in `src/scanner.rs`.
-> A full list of ignored filetypes and directories can be found there too.*
+A full list of ignored filetypes and directories can be found in `src/scanner.rs`.

 ## Benchmarks